Manny8888/VLM/Readme.md

 From an SBCL prompt:
 - load/compile stub/convert-asm-to-c.lisp
+  *WARNING*: output4.c had to be patched following the supplied diff file.
+Checked this is OK!

 - go into: (in-package :alpha-axp-internals)
 - run: (build)

 ### Step 2: compile the Genera runtime